100km/pointage100km/doc/SETUP.md

 #try the couchapp

 In order to try the couchapp, please configure couchdb to have local administrative user to be "admin" with password "admin".

 #####Method 1:
 Stop couchdb
-Edit the `local.ini` file of couchdb
+Edit the `local.ini` file of couchdb probably in `/usr/local/etc/couchdb/local.ini`
 <pre>
 [admins]
 admin=admin